dmahmot/447-Project/README.md

       - getColor(), style(), highlightFeature(), resetHighlight(), zoomToFeature(), and onEachFeature()
         - these are used for specific features of the map
       - geoJson() is where where we pass a geoJson variable
-        - ***the geojson variable*** contains data for the outline of each state county, as well as our data we want to pass to the map
+        - a ***geoJson variable*** contains data for the outline of each state county, as well as our data we want to pass to the map
+        - this is the giant statesData countiesData variables
       - control() creates a "control" variable, ours is called ***info***
         - all the code below control() is for the live pop up stuff you get when you hover over something